 Down scan is sonar technology that scans directly beneath your boat or vessel in a cone or triangle shape.
 It helps build a detailed picture of the potential fish below your boat as you move forward, especially if it’s paired with side scans.

-The down scan sonar is sent in small bursts rapidly and as the data returns to your fish finder receiver, it forms images of underwater objects and fish on the display screen.
+The down scan sonar is sent in small bursts rapidly, and as the data return to your fish finder receiver, it forms images of underwater objects and fish on the display screen.

-The image that is returned for this slice is then used to quickly build a highly detailed view of the lake bottom surface including depth, large rocks, vegetation and more.
+The image that is returned for this slice is then used to quickly build a highly detailed view of the lake’s bottom surface, including depth, large rocks, vegetation, and more.